alexvmt/farm_plot_detection/README.md

 ![SNIC Sioma](visualizations/sample_region_sioma_snic.png 'SNIC Sioma')

-Applying the SNIC clustering algorithm to a Sentinel-2 scene from April 2020 yields the result above.
+Applying the SNIC clustering algorithm to a Sentinel-2 composite from April 2020 yields the result above.
 The river and some roads could be guessed but farm plots cannot be identified really.
 Perhaps the algorithm's parameters need some more tuning.

 ## Requirements